This post may contain affiliate links. Please read our disclosure policy.

 What’s the Difference Between Chocolate Peanut Butter Balls and this Buckeye Recipe?

-There seems to be just one main difference between chocolate peanut butter balls and buckeyes.
-While chocolate peanut butter balls are coated entirely in chocolate, buckeyes leave the peanut butter showing at the top.
+The difference between chocolate peanut butter balls and buckeyes are that chocolate peanut butter balls coated entirely in chocolate, while buckeyes leave the a little peanut butter showing at the top.

-For my niece’s shower recently, we turned these buckeyes into the sweetest little hedgehogs, because the peanut butter top is easy to turn into a little face!
+We turned buckeyes into the sweetest little hedgehogs, because the peanut butter top is easy to turn into an adorable face and the sprinkles add an amazing crunch!

 A Buckeye Recipe Without Shortening Or Paraffin Wax

-One of the things that separates this buckeye recipe from others is that we don’t use shortening or paraffin.
+One of the things that separates this buckeye recipe from others is that I don’t use shortening or paraffin.
+A hint of vegetable oil blended with melted chocolate gives it a luxurious consistency.

 Ingredients and Substitutions

-This Buckeye Recipe calls for common ingredients that you’re likely to have in your fridge and pantry right now!
+This Buckeye recipe uses common ingredients that you have in your refridgerator and pantry.

-- Confectioners Sugar – also known as powdered sugar.
-Sifted is ideal, but not required (and rarely happens here).
+• Confectioners Sugar – Also known as powdered sugar.
+Sifted is ideal, but not required.

-- Creamy Peanut Butter – do NOT use all-natural, the consistency doesn’t work well.
-If you like, you can use crunchy peanut butter.
+• Creamy Peanut Butter – Do NOT use all-natural, the consistency doesn’t work well.
+Substitute crunchy peanut butter if you prefer.

-- Butter – melted to help create an amazing consistency.
+• Butter – Melted butter creates an amazing consistency.

-- Vanilla – just a hint of vanilla adds a lot of flavor to these chocolate peanut butter balls.
+• Vanilla – A hint of vanilla adds a lot of flavor to chocolate peanut butter balls.
 Learn how to make your own vanilla extract – it’s so easy!

 Variations

-- Scoop or roll the peanut butter mixture into 1 inch balls and place on lined baking sheet.
+1. Make Filling – Beat filling ingredients until combined.
+Scoop or roll mixture into balls and place on lined baking sheet.
+Freeze.

-- Warm chocolate and vegetable oil in 30 second increments, stirring until smooth.
+2. Make Coating – Warm chocolate and vegetable oil in increments, stirring until smooth.

 Tips